citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 |    Bump Mapping   | [#2762](https://github.com/citra-emu/citra/pull/2762) |                             [#2891](https://github.com/citra-emu/citra/pull/2891)                            |
 {{% /table %}}

-Despite the software backend being incredible slow, it is important to have a complete software implementation of the 3DS' GPU so that Citra can be used as a stable, working, and complete reference implementation in the future, when obtaining a working real console may be much more difficult.
+Despite the software backend being incredibly slow, it is important to have a complete software implementation of the 3DS' GPU so that Citra can be used as a stable, working, and complete reference implementation in the future, when obtaining a working real console may be much more difficult.